swimlane/atomic-operator/README.md

         Type: list
         Default: []
         One or more Atomic test GUIDs.
 Defaults to None.
+    --select_tests=SELECT_TESTS
+        Type: bool
+        Default: False
+        Select one or more tests from provided techniques.
+Defaults to False.
     --atomics_path=ATOMICS_PATH
         Default: '/U...
         The path of Atomic tests.
 Defaults to os.getcwd().